fkie-cad/s-chat/README.md

 The certificate of the other side is stored in `<sha1(cert)>.der` in the current working directory (default).
 The hash (sha1) of the certificate is also displayed with the connection info in the message output.
-This should by verified by calculating and comparing the hash with the comunication partner or sharing it in advance.
+This should by verified by calculating and comparing the hash with the comunication partner or sharing it in advance!

+Since SChat works with user created (self-signed) certificates, there is no internal trust check to the certificate of the other side (i.e. the *untrusted* error is skipped).
+This is by design.
+Therfore, the validity of the certificate used by the other side has to be checked manually!

 The directory where the log files, transfered file and certificate files are saved may be changed by using the gui, .config or cmd line options.

 An example .config is located in [res/.config.example](res/.config.example).

 The maximum size of messages, that can be displayed in the message window is 30.000 chars.
-If it's filled up by 90% (27.000 chars) it will be freed by 20% of the maximum Size (6.000) chars from the beginning.
+If it's filled up by 95% (28.500 chars) it will be freed by 20% of the maximum Size (6.000) chars from the beginning.
 Currently there is no autosave option or safe button.
 The deleted parts of the messages will be lost.
 Those safe options may be added in future versions though.